Which condo? Slow mover and over thinker here!

 Related Discussions

 Comments (22)A couple of things to note is that there is pretty substantial regulation of interstate freight shipping rates so the underlying price of transporting your stuff won;t very from company to company.
 What will very are the cost of the ancillary services (labor, packing, materials).
 A huge proportion of the cost of a move is in packing services. doing that stuff can save a lot of money.
 We have done many long-distance moves including 3 literal coast-to-coast moves.
 Two of these were done with a traditional mover (Bekins) and one with one of the pod companies (Door-to-Door).
 For the later we hired local labor on each end to actually do the loading of the containers (they are pros at maximizing that space).
 At the end of the day the pod was a bit cheaper though not overwhelmingly so.
 My experience is that the pod type movers work best when you have a complicated move logistically that includes a period of storage.
 It is a lot cheaper and less risky to place a pod in a warehouse than to load-unload-reload all of your stuff from a traditional truck.
 For local moves I rent a truck and hire local movers for labor.
 The very first time I used professional movers I realized that my days of moving my own crap were done.
-This post was edited by HerrDoktorProfessor on Tue, Dec 16, 14 at 2:39...See Moreis this any better? making (slow) progress
+This post was edited by HerrDoktorProfessor on Tue, Dec 16, 14 at 2:39...See Morehumid condo, not sure what to do

 - 8 years ago